 Absolutely not.
 Understand, by leaving the marital home you are not giving up any ownership rights to the marital home.
 Until the court has issued a final order regarding the disposition of your home, your rights remain equal to those of the spouse remaining in the home.
 Understand that by leaving, the remaining spouse may develop an expectation of privacy with regard to the home.
 Upon separating, parties tend to begin preparing for life without their spouse, and this includes re-establishing the home even when the physical location doesn’t change.
 Just as you would not want your spouse coming and going at will from your new home, the remaining spouse will feel very much the same about you entering their home.
 So while you have every right to enter the marital home, you can expect the remaining spouse to put up a fight.
 As a result, you can also expect to lose a certain degree of control over the upkeep of the home and over household goods and furnishings that will need to be divided as part of the divorce.
 To ensure that your interest in this property is preserved, you will want to take inventory of the condition of your home and its contents.
-At SJS Family Law, I counsel clients to make a detailed list, take photos, and when possible video record the exterior and interior of the marital home prior to leaving.
+At Hill Crabb, LLC, I counsel clients to make a detailed list, take photos, and when possible video record the exterior and interior of the marital home prior to leaving.

 - Can you be awarded the marital homestead if you leave it during the divorce process?

 The answer is, it depends.
 Like any question in family law, answers to questions almost always depend on analyzing a number of factors.
 In the scenario of who is awarded the house the answer may depend on a number of factors including but not limited to: whether the spouse wanting the home can afford it; whether the spouse with a majority of parenting time wants to remain in the home with the children and the potential disruption to the children by uprooting them from the marital home; or whether the spouse wanting the home has the ability to refinance to remove the other spouse from the mortgage.